eddie-sc-zhu/car-free-city/README.md

   P([Pass enrollment]) -->|"discounted bulk rate −"| Y([Revenue per boarding]) -->|"−"| FR([Farebox recovery]) -->|"service pressure"| F([Service frequency])
 ```

-### Policy lever

-`car_free` scenarios ban car commuting for agents working in the downtown zone
-from a configurable start day; affected agents re-solve their mode choice, and the
-demand shock propagates through R1/B1.

 ## Calibration against Maryland MTA data

 `datasets/ridership_data.csv` holds observed MDOT MTA monthly bus boardings,
-Jan 2019 – Dec 2024. `python -m carfree calibrate` fits, on the pre-COVID 2019
+Jan 2019 – Dec 2024.
+We then fit `python -m carfree calibrate` to the pre-COVID 2019 data.
+We choose 3 metrics:
-window:

-1. **seasonal factors**: month-of-year demand multipliers extracted from the
+1. seasonal factors: month-of-year demand multipliers extracted from the
-   observed series (daily-mean normalized);
+   observed series (daily-mean normalized)
-2. **`asc_bus`**: bisection until simulated bus mode share hits the ~20% target
+2. `asc_bus`: bisection until simulated bus mode share hits the ~20% target
-   consistent with Baltimore transit commute shares;
+   consistent with Baltimore transit commute shares
-3. **`persons_per_agent`**: closed-form level scale (fitted: 1 agent ≈ 32.2
+3. `persons_per_agent`: closed-form level scale (fitted: 1 agent ≈ 32.2
-   travelers).
+   travelers)

 The calibrated baseline reproduces observed 2019 monthly boardings with
 **MAPE 1.33%** (worst month −3.9%):

 ![Calibration fit](docs/img/calibration_fit.png)

-### Automated divergence flagging

-`python -m carfree validate` re-runs the calibrated baseline and compares monthly
-totals against the observed series with three checks — per-month deviation
-(>10% flags), window MAPE (>8% fails), and a **rolling 3-month signed drift**
-detector (>6% flags systematic bias that per-month checks miss).
-It prints a
-month-by-month table, writes `outputs/validation_report.json`, and returns a
-CI-friendly exit code (`--strict` escalates warnings), so it works both as a
-regression gate for model changes and as a drift monitor when new observed months
-are appended.
-The test suite proves the flagger fires on shifted data and stays
-quiet on the fit.

-## Performance: profiled, vectorized, memory-lean
+## Performance: profiling, vectorizing, and making it memory-lean

-* `engine.py` the production path: the per-agent update runs as ~20 NumPy array
+* `engine.py` the production path runs as ~20 NumPy array
   operations over the whole population, and only per-day aggregates are recorded
   (no redundant state copies).

-Hot paths were identified with `cProfile` and `line_profiler`
-(`python tools/profile_hotpaths.py`): >84% of naive runtime sits in the
+Hot paths were identified with `cProfile`: >84% of naive runtime sits in the
 per-agent `step_agents` loop, which is exactly what got vectorized.

 ![Benchmark](docs/img/benchmark.png)

 Measured on this machine (`python -m carfree benchmark`), the vectorized engine is
-**14–23× faster and uses ~45–50× less peak memory**, with the gap widening as the
+14–23× faster and uses ~45–50× less peak memory, with the gap widening as the
 population grows (the original optimization target of ~4× came from vectorizing
-the mode-choice inner loop alone; eliminating the per-day state copies compounds
+the mode-choice inner loop alone).
-it).
-That headroom is what makes **multi-year, city-scale runs practical: 150,000
-agents × 5 years completes in ~19 s** (`--city-scale`).

 ## Quickstart